danieljperry/LeaveALegacy/README.md

 – After Alice and Bob’s deaths, anyone with the password can spend the coin.
 A few members of the charity have access to the password.

 (This example is a bit contrived, but the coin itself is quite versatile in its possibilities.
 It could go many levels deep, or it could automatically allocate funds to multiple recipients.
-It could even have a “failsafe” feature to unlock the money if it hasn't been spend after, say, 100 years.)
+It could even have a “failsafe” feature to unlock the money if it hasn't been spent after, say, 100 years.)

 One advantage of this coin is that as soon as it is created, Alice can provide its ID, along with the correct puzzle and solution to unlock it, to both Bob and the employees of the charity.
 They can all see the coin on the blockchain and verify that it has not been spent.
-Even though they possess the solution, they cannot spend it yet.
+Even though they possess the solution, they cannot spend it until Alice and/or Bob has died.
 This could potentially eliminate the need for complicated wills and/or expensive lawyers to determine inheritance.*

 	* I have no idea how inheritance law actually works.